ibm-cloud-docs/monitoring/monitor/getting-started-monitor.md

 | [Monitoring a Kubernetes cluster](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-kubernetes_cluster) |
 {: caption="Table 1.
 Tutorials to get started working with {{site.data.keyword.mon_full_notm}}" caption-side="top"}

-For more information, see [Configuring a Sysdig agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) and [Removing a Sysdig agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-remove_agent).
+For more information, see [Configuring a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) and [Removing a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-remove_agent).

-After the Sysdig agent is deployed, collection and forwarding of metrics to the instance is automatic.
-The Sysdig agent automatically collects and reports on pre-defined metrics.
+After the monitoring agent is deployed, collection and forwarding of metrics to the instance is automatic.
+The monitoring agent automatically collects and reports on pre-defined metrics.
 You can also configure which metrics to monitor in an environment.
 Data for custom metrics is also automatically collected.

 ## Step 4.
 Launch the web UI